Lyall/TalesOfGracesFFix/README.md

 - Screen capture textures (such as the pause transition) are squashed when using an ultrawide/narrower display.
 - Pre-rendered movies are stretched when using an ultrawide/narrower display.
+- Enabling MSAA can cause visual issues with the map screen.

 ## Screenshots